 While HPV has been found in breast cancer tissues of women in many countries, including Australia, Brazil, China, Egypt, India, Iran, Japan, Jordan, Korea, Mexico, Morocco, Qatar, Singapore, Syria, and Taiwan, results have been inconsistent and the HPV testing methodology has been questioned in some cases.
 One U.S. study found HPV in only three of 67 breast cancer cases and a French study found no HPV in 50 breast cancer tissue samples, suggesting that HPV does not play an important role in most breast cancer.

-However, a Danish study found a slightly elevated risk of breast cancer for women who underwent cervical conization (excision of a cone-shaped sample of tissue from the mucous membrane of the cervix) and presumably had HPV infections.
+On the other hand, a Danish study found a slightly elevated risk of breast cancer for women who underwent cervical conization (excision of a cone-shaped sample of tissue from the mucous membrane of the cervix) and presumably had HPV infections.
 Other studies have also reported a higher prevalence of HPV infection among breast cancer cases than women without breast cancer.

 Possible mechanisms of action